epheo/shaddock-openstack/README.rst

 All notions and objects of this repository are abstract and redefinable.

-Deploying from the upstream sources
+Deploying the platform from the upstream sources
 -------------------------------------

 **The venv-builder** will build all the openstack projects from the upstream